rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 4. Once successful; login to the cluster and navigate to the `<YOUR_NAME>-ci-cd`.
 You should see GitLab up and running. ![gitlab-up-and-running](../images/exercise1/gitlab-up-and-running.png)

 4. Navigate to gitlab.
-You can login with using your cluster credentials using the LDAP tab displaying your `<LDAP_DESCRIPTION>` from previous steps
+You can login using your cluster credentials using the LDAP tab displaying your `<LDAP_DESCRIPTION>` from previous steps
 ![gitlab-ui](../images/exercise1/gitlab-ui.png)

 4. Once logged in create a new project called `enablement-ci-cd` and mark it as internal.
 Once created; copy out the `git remote add origin ...` instructions for use on the next step.